mtiid/robots/README.md

 There are currently two servers, one for the hiduino bots (ceiling bots), and one for the serial bots (piano, marimba).

-The two servers should always be running, but if they aren't, go to terminal and run the master.ck files for both servers, you can copy/paste this code into terminal.
+The two servers should always be left running, but in the case that they aren't, you'll need to open terminal and run the master.ck files for both servers.

+You can simply copy/paste this code into terminal.

     chuck ~/git/robots/hiduino-robot-server/master.ck &
     chuck ~/git/robots/serial-robot-server/master.ck